 Canadian Culture and Communication for Nurses is a free online program that has a variety of learning options to meet your needs.It is designed to help internationally-educated Nurses gain communication skills and cultural knowledge which are needed to enter and integrate successfully into healthcare in Canada.

-There are four modules that are each designed to be completed during a 12 week session, as well as monthly webinars on various health care topics.
+There are five modules that are each designed to be completed during a 12 week session, as well as monthly webinars on various health care topics.
 Students are placed into a module according to their current language proficiency.

 - Module 1 - Introduction to Canadian Healthcare Communication (CLB/LINC 6, IELTS 5)